laomms/libpeconv/README.md

         Return sectionBaseAddress
     End Function

-    Private Function overwrite_mapping(ByVal mapped As IntPtr, ByRef implant_dll As Byte, ByVal implant_size As UInteger) As Boolean
-        Dim hProcess As IntPtr = GetCurrentProcess()
+    Private Function overwrite_mapping(mapped As IntPtr, implant_dll As IntPtr, implant_size As UInteger) As Boolean Dim hProcess As IntPtr = GetCurrentProcess()
         Dim oldProtect As UInteger = 0

         Dim prev_size As UInteger = PeconvCLR.FuncLists.GetImagesize(mapped)
         If prev_size <> 0 Then
-            If Not VirtualProtect(DirectCast(mapped, Object), prev_size, PAGE_READWRITE, oldProtect) Then
+            If Not VirtualProtect(mapped, prev_size, PAGE_READWRITE, oldProtect) Then
                 Return False
             End If
             MemSet(mapped, 0, prev_size)
-            If Not VirtualProtect(DirectCast(mapped, Object), prev_size, PAGE_READONLY, oldProtect) Then
+            If Not VirtualProtect(mapped, prev_size, PAGE_READONLY, oldProtect) Then
                 Return False
             End If
         End If
-        If Not VirtualProtect(DirectCast(mapped, Object), implant_size, PAGE_READWRITE, oldProtect) Then
+        If Not VirtualProtect(mapped, implant_size, PAGE_READWRITE, oldProtect) Then
             If implant_size > prev_size Then
                 Console.Write("[-] The implant is too big for the target!" & vbLf) End If